microsoft/Windows-driver-samples/bluetooth/serialhcibus/README.md

 driver.rc - driver version and name

 SerialBusWdk.inx - device specific INF file to install this driver.
 The vendor will need to add the hardware ID to match the "\_HID" for the Serial Bus Device (Bluetooth) in the DSDT.asl file.
-For example, in SerialBusWDK.inx, the hardware ID is "ACPI\\<*vendor*\>\_BTH0" where <*vendor*\> could be a 4 digit vendor name
+For example, in SerialBusWDK.inx, the hardware ID is "ACPI\\<*vendor*\>\_BTH0" where <*vendor*\> could be a 4 digit vendor name.